FabianSchuetze/EconPDEs.jl/README.md

 # `Ψtc` solves finite difference schemes
 Denote `F` the finite difference scheme corresponding to a PDE.
-The goal is to find `y` such that `F(y) = 0` — solving the PDE corresponds to solving this non linear system.
+Solving the PDE is like finding `y` such that `F(y) = 0`, i.e. solving a non linear system.

+`Ψtc` is a non linear solver especially written for systems with a PDE structure.

  The solver `Ψtc` has the following syntax.
  - The first argument is a function `F!(y, out)` which transforms `out = F(y)` in place.